Will Oregon cover the spread vs. Michigan? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

+- The 81.5 points per game the Ducks put up are 6.5 more points than the Wolverines give up (75).

-- The Ducks put up 81.5 points per game, 6.5 more points than the 75 the Wolverines give up.
+- The Wolverines score an average of 81.9 points per game, 8.6 more points than the 73.3 the Ducks give up.

 Bet on this or any college basketball matchup at BetMGM